 Only choose a pot that has one (or preferably more) drainage holes.
 Good drainage is key for this lovely plant.

-The Crystal Anthurium can survive and do well in a basic commercial potting soil.
+The Crystal Anthurium can survive and do well in an airy, well-draining commercial potting soil.
 That said, a premium Anthurium plant potting mix or an orchid potting mix is preferred.

-If you are going to make your own potting/soil mix, we recommend a soil mixture that has perlite, coconut coir, sand, peat moss, pine bark, orchid mix, and compost.
+If you are going to make your own potting/soil mix, we recommend a soil mixture that has one part perlite, one part coconut coir, one part sand, one part peat moss, one part pine bark, two parts orchid mix, and mixed with a handful of compost.
+You want your Anthurium’s roots to be able to breathe well, so you want your mixture to be airy.

 Remember, you want a growing medium that supports crystallinum’s soil wetness preferences, which we’ll dive into in the watering section.